DIAGNijmegen/gcapi-examples/README.md

 # gc-api
-This repository includes tutorials and example scripts to help you interract with grand-challenge.org via python API.
+This repository includes tutorials and example scripts to help you interact with grand-challenge.org via python API.